ImgBotApp/InternetNL/about/content_en.md

 We do.
 Still it is important that internet users are aware themselves and send out signals to their provider(s) as well.
 This may come as a surprise, but in a modern country like the Netherlands we still use many standards that are outdated and lack reliability.
 Therefore please help us to improve the Internet together, and demand moder internet standards.

 ## 7. Who are behind the Internet Standards Platform?
 The website Internet.nl is an initiative of the Internet Standards Platform, a collaboration of several [partners](/partners/) from the internet community and the Dutch government.
-ECP is the administrative home of the platform.
+ECP provides the administrative home of the platform.
 NLnet Labs is responsible for the technical implementation of the Internet.nl website.